Fellowship-of-turing/Namsor_2.1_api/source/index.md

 *Returns the most likely country of origin of a first name and a last name.
-Note that the "Diaspora" endpoint may be better suited for countries like U.S.A, Canada, Australia, New-Zealand and other melting-pots.*
+Note that the "Diaspora" endpoint may be better suited for multicultural countries like the U.S.A, Canada, Australia, New-Zealand, etc.*

-*<u>Cost :</u> The processing of each name requires **10** credits.*
+*<u>Cost :</u> The processing of each query requires **10** credits.*

 <h3 id="origin-requesturl">HTTP Request</h3>

 `GET https://v2.namsor.com/NamSorAPIv2/api2/json/origin/{firstName}/{lastName}`

 <h3 id="origin-parameters">Request Parameters</h3>